grumpper/sample-fargate-webapp/README.md

   instead of using programmatic access via key.
   * The CI tests can be bundled in a container so that they are maintained centrally outside the scope of this app repo.

+## Requirements

+* AWS account
+* Secret / access Key pair for authentication as an IAM user
+* That IAM user should have sufficient permissions to deploy the infrastructure

+## Repo structure

+### application

+The application folder contains:

+* the actual app code that will be packaged in the container
+* the requirements / dependencies needed
+* the Dockerfile for the image creation

+### helpers

+Contains python script that creates the S3 bucket needed for storing the terraform state if it doesn't exist.

+### images

+The Lucid diagrams used in the README.

+### infrastructure

+Contains the terraform code that creates the required AWS infrastructure for the app to be deployed in.